 What is the Mississauga Oakville Veterinary Emergency Hospital?

 The Mississauga Oakville Veterinary Emergency Hospital is an equipped trauma and medical facility for dogs, cats and other pets.
-The hospital offers prompt emergency treatment in the evenings, weekends and holidays, at those times when your regular veterinarian is closed.
-During the day, the hospital also serves as a referral hospital, where your pet may receive treatment from one of the veterinary specialists on staff, as referred by your veterinarian.
+The hospital offers emergency treatment 24/7, which is critical for those times when your regular veterinarian is not available.
+During the day, the hospital also serves as a referral hospital, where your pet may receive treatment from one of the veterinary specialists on staff, when referred by your veterinarian.

 - Trauma from being hit by a car, from receiving a bite, or burn injuries